NPR controversies: Vivian Schiller

-NPR announced that CEO Vivian Schiller has resigned after controversial comments made by NPR's former top fundraising executive, Ron Schiller (no relation to Vivian), came to light in a secret video.
-A statement released in March 2011 by NPR's board of directors said the resignation by Vivian Schiller, who also faced criticism last fall for the dismissal of commentator Juan Williams, was accepted.
-But NPR media correspondent David Folkenflik tells Morning Edition host Renee Montagne that his sources were telling him that the CEO was forced out.
+NPR announced that CEO Vivian Schiller had resigned after controversial comments made by NPR's former top fundraising executive, Ron Schiller (no relation to Vivian), came to light in a secret video.
+A statement released in March 2011 by NPR's board of directors said the resignation by Vivian Schiller, who also faced criticism for the dismissal of commentator Juan Williams, was accepted.
+However, NPR media correspondent David Folkenflik told Morning Edition host Renee Montagne that his sources were telling him that the CEO was forced out.

 Dave Edwards, chairman of NPR's board, said directors came to the conclusion that the controversies under Schiller's watch had become such a distraction that she could no longer effectively lead the organization.
 She had told the directors that they should take the action they felt was appropriate, and Edwards said the board decided it would be best for her to depart.

-According to a CEO succession plan adopted by the board in 2009, Joyce Slocum, SVP of legal affairs and general counsel, has been appointed to the position of interim CEO.
-The board will immediately establish an executive transition committee that will develop a time frame and process for the recruitment and selection of new leadership.
+According to a CEO succession plan adopted by the board in 2009, Joyce Slocum, SVP of legal affairs and general counsel, was appointed to the position of interim CEO.
+The board established an executive transition committee to develop a time frame and process for the recruitment and selection of new leadership.

 Michael Oreskes sexual harassment allegations

 In October 2017, two journalists accused Michael Oreskes of sexual harassment while working as the Washington, DC bureau chief for The New York Times during the 1990s.
 Oreskes became NPR's senior vice president of news and editorial director in 2015.
 After a report on the accusations was published in The Washington Post, NPR put Oreskes on administrative leave.
-Rebecca Hersher, an NPR journalist, went on the record about attending a career counseling session in October 2015 in which she says Oreskes discussed having sex with his girlfriend.
+Rebecca Hersher, an NPR journalist, went on the record about attending a career counseling session in October 2015, in which she says Oreskes discussed having sex with his girlfriend.
 At the time, Hersher filed a complaint against Oreskes, and NPR reprimanded him for his behavior.
-His resignation was requested by NPR's chief executive Jarl Mohn and Oreskes left NPR on November 1, 2017.
+His resignation was requested by NPR's chief executive Jarl Mohn, and Oreskes left NPR on November 1, 2017.
 Oreskes issued a statement saying he was "deeply sorry to the people I hurt.
 My behavior was wrong and inexcusable, and I accept full responsibility."
 He reimbursed NPR $1,800 in improper expense account charges.